 Students are responsible for ensuring that they have successfully completed all course prerequisites and that they have not completed any course antirequisites.
-Unless you have either the requisites for this course or written special permission from your Dean to enroll in it, you may be removed from this course and it will be deleted from your record.
-This decision may not be appealed.
-You will receive no adjustment to your fees in the event that you are dropped from a course for failing to have the necessary prerequisites.
+Unless you have either the requisites for this course or written

 Pandemic Contingency

 In the event of a COVID-19 resurgence during the course that necessitates the course delivery moving away from face-to-face interaction, all remaining course content will be delivered entirely online, typically using a combination of synchronous instruction (i.e., at the times indicated in the timetable) and asynchronous material (e.g., posted on OWL for students to view at their convenience).
 Any remaining assessments will also be conducted online at the discretion of the course instructor.
 In the unlikely event that changes to the grading scheme are necessary, these changes will be clearly communicated as soon as possible.